PacifistaPx0/Scientific-Calculator/README.md

 # Scientific-Calculator

-Calculator made with Python OOP
+Calculator made with Python OOP using Tkinter